99004351-Debashish/Advanced_Python_mini_project/README.md

 * [7_References](#7_References)
 ----
 ## 1_About
-* This mini project is an appliction that fetch data from a excel sheet and stores the fetched data in another excel sheet
+* This project is an appliction that fetch data from an excel sheet and stores the fetched data in another sheet
 * It first asks the user to enter the Ps number of which he/she wants to fetch the data.
 * Then it asks the user to enter the sheet name from which sheet he/she wants to fetch data.
 * Then it fetch the data from the respective sheet and prints in the screen and also writes those data to another excel sheet called Outputs.xlsx